sai-educ/TeachBound/README.md

 ## Development and Contribution

 EduBoard is an open-source project built with ReactJS.
-We believe in the power of community collaboration and welcome contributions of all kinds, from bug reports and feature suggestions to code contributions.
+I believe in the power of community collaboration and welcome contributions of all kinds, from bug reports and feature suggestions to code contributions.

-* **Source Code:** [Link to your GitHub repository will be here once you push this README]
 * **Pull Requests:** If you'd like to contribute, please feel free to fork the repository and submit a pull request.

-We aim to maintain a welcoming and inclusive environment for all contributors.

 ## Attribution